-In addition, Sandesh is regularly instructed to appear in the Administrative Court in connection with Part 8 Applications and Part 54 Appeals.
-Recent cases include Akhtar v GDC EWHC 1986; Ivanova v GDC EWHC 1922 and Phillips v GDC EWHC 2584 and GOC v Clarke EWCA Civ 1463.
+In addition, Sandesh is regularly instructed in connection with appeals to the Administrative Court and Court of Appeal, eg: Akhtar v GDC EWHC 1986; Ivanova v GDC EWHC 1922, Phillips v GDC EWHC 2584 and GOC v Clarke EWCA Civ 1463.

 - GMC v Dr Donegan – Represented a GP alleged to be guilty of misconduct by reason of her writing misleading reports for the Family Division of the High Court in relation to the safety and necessity of childhood vaccinations.
 It was alleged that she had not provided a balanced expert opinion and had allowed her deeply held views on the subject to overrule her duty to the Court (Led by QC).

 - GDC v Manjooran – Acted for the regulator in a case involving allegations of deficient clinical treatment, inappropriate communications with colleagues, aggressive behaviour whilst at work and adverse health affecting fitness to practise.
 The dentist’s defence included reliance on Article 10 ECHR and a suggestion that he was acting as a ‘whistleblower’.
 Five week hearing.

 - GDC v Bamgbelu – Acted for the regulator in a particularly sensitive case concerning a dentist who sent numerous abusive emails to colleagues and GDC staff members.
-Reported as Bamgbelu v GDC 4123 (Admin).
-(Sole counsel at the disciplinary hearing and in the High Court).
+Bamgbelu v GDC 4123 (Admin).

 - GOC v Jordan – Represented an optometrist alleged to have provided spectacles containing tinted lenses to numerous child patients, many with autism or other learning difficulties, without obtaining informed consent.
 The optometrist also faced allegations of inappropriate NHS claims and inadequate record keeping.
 Conditions were imposed.
 The co-defendant, a dispensing optometrist, was struck off: